 I’ll shame BMW again for this rather specific instance on a 2002 BMW 5-Series wagon we used to own: The battery died, and so did the ability to open the rear tailgate.
 Of course, I had jumper cables.
 However, they were in the handy storage area under the cargo floor, which I now had to climb over the rear seats to access.

 Oh, and guess where the battery is: You guessed it, behind an access panel in the cargo area, which you can’t get to since the tailgate won’t open.

 I appreciate the fact that manufacturers are equipping cars with USB ports in addition to standard 12-volt charging outlets.
 Everything from GoPros to cell phones charge with USB cables.

 What I do not appreciate is a USB that’s jammed in the bottom of a console that you have to access by touch for 27 minutes to try and figure out which way you’re supposed to plug something into it.

 At 75 miles an hour.

 In the dark.

-Put them somewhere obvious and put a light on them, for the love of Mike.
+Put the USB port somewhere obvious and put a light on it, FOR THE LOVE OF MIKE.